Family Educational Rights and Privacy Act Information

 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their educational records.
 The types and locations of educational records are listed in the Student Handbook.

-The right to file a complaint with the U.S. Department of Education concerning alleged failures by Cedar Crest College to comply with the requirements of FERPA.
-The office that addresses FERPA issues is:
+- The right to file a complaint with the U.S. Department of Education concerning alleged failures by Cedar Crest College to comply with the requirements of FERPA.

 Family Policy Compliance Office